othercriteria/ndetect/README.md

 ## Key Features

 ### 1. MinHash-Based Similarity

+For technical background, see the [MinHash paper](http://www.cohenwang.com/edith/Surveys/minhash.pdf) and the Python implemetation in the [datasketch library](https://github.com/ekzhu/datasketch).

 - Efficiently calculates content similarity for large collections of text documents.
 - Groups duplicates using a **similarity graph**: